datagrove/mangrove/packages/ui/src/crdt/readme.md

 1. make it as easy as possible for readers, hard as necessary for writers
 2. utilize the site host to take record locks; fail the transaction if the tx does  not match the current value.
 Lock increases by 1 with each successful transaction.

+in order to efficiently diff large blobs, we need to keep them as constituent nodes and track the dirty nodes

 insert needs a lock; it prevents double insertion. upsert doesn't get us much since our alternate keys will still fail delete also needs a lock; an out of step delete + insert can give different answers?